Voice over training, coaching, mentoring, and scamming

 It's a bit of detective work, I grant you, but it's essential if you don't want to be ripped off by fairground clowns... and if you want to get the training YOU need.

-I hope you've found this article useful, so be sure to share it with them on your social medias.
-Don't hesitate to comment on this article.
-If you have any questions, I'll do my best to answer them!
+I hope you've found this article useful, so be sure to share it with them on your social networks.
+I invite you to share your experience here and leave your comments, suggestions or questions - I'll do my best to answer them!

 I trained for 2 years in a school until the day I realised that money was all that mattered to them.
 I dropped everything because I asked for explanations about the content of my packaging.Then I got involved in music and now I have my own band, but I have to admit that I really enjoyed voice-over work - who knows, maybe one day I'll work again with people who are a bit more caring than those I worked with as a student.